GreptimeTeam/docs/docs/user-guide/table-management.md

 USE test;
 ```

-### Create Table
+## Create Table

+**GreptimeDB is a schema-less database without creating tables in advance.
+The table and columns will be created automatically when [writing data](./write-data.md) with protocol gRPC, InfluxDB, OpentsDB, Prometheus remote write.**

+You can still crate a table manully via SQL if you have some special demands.
 In this example, we are going to create a table named `monitor`.

-#### Create table automatically

-The table and columns will be created automatically when [writing data](./write-data.md) with protocol gRPC, influxDB, Opentsdb, Prometheus remote write.

-#### Create table manully

-You can also crate table manully.

 ```sql
 CREATE TABLE monitor (